Cornell sophomore donates some GameStop profits to children’s hospital

 “That’s what I actually cashed out with some call option plays that I had.
 I’m still holding my original 50 shares through this whole wild ride.
 I still think that we haven’t seen the end of this.”

 “I feel like I almost had to donate, like yeah, I just had to.
-That was what the movement was about,” he says.
+That was what the movement was about,” Kahn said.

 Kahn showed up at the hospital unannounced with the video-game package the other day.

-“They put switches on their Christmas list and they ended up not getting very many until like I pulled through with them so they were extremely thankful and it was just great to hear that kids are using them already,” he tells NewsChannel 9.
+“They put switches on their Christmas list and they ended up not getting very many until like I pulled through with them so they were extremely thankful and it was just great to hear that kids are using them already,” Kahn said.

-He says since the donation he’s gotten messages from parents with kids at Children’s Minnesota.
+He said since the donation he’s gotten messages from parents with kids at Children’s Minnesota.

 Kahn says, “They’re telling me that I have no idea the kind of impact it’s making, so hearing stuff like that is absolutely incredible.
 It’s better than any monetary gain, that’s for sure.”

-The Cornell sophomore says he’s heard from others on WallStreetBets who’ve also donated some of their profits.
+The Cornell sophomore said he’s heard from others on WallStreetBets who’ve also donated some of their profits.

-“They’re like, check it out, I just bought lunch for a bunch of employees at Gillette, Children’s in St Paul, Minnesota, and like they told me that I inspired them to do that,” he tells NewsChannel 9.
+“They’re like, check it out, I just bought lunch for a bunch of employees at Gillette, Children’s in St Paul, Minnesota, and like they told me that I inspired them to do that,” Kahn said.

-Kahn says he started investing when he turned 18 as a high school senior and adds he’s won some and lost some.
+Kahn said he started investing when he turned 18 as a high school senior and adds he’s won some and lost some.

 “Well, you know to quote, the new Weezer album, ‘I wanna be rich, but I’d feel guilty’, so I’d say as I grow I want to make sure I’m giving back.”